What to Do After a Business Fails: A Step-by-Step Recovery Plan

-Failure isn’t the end of the story; it’s often the turning point that leads to growth.
-In the U.S., around 20% of small businesses close within a year and nearly half by year five, based on the U.S. Bureau of Labor Statistics (BLS).
+Failure isn’t the end of the story; it’s the turning point that leads to growth.
+In the U.S., around 20% of small businesses close within a year and nearly half by year five, based on the U.S. Bureau of Labor Statistics.
 The emotional and financial hit can feel crushing, but it doesn’t have to shape your whole path.
-You’re not alone, and this article will show how to rebuild with more clarity, grit, and focus.
+This blog will show how to rebuild with more clarity and focus using a business recovery plan.

 Step 1: Acknowledge the Loss, Without Shame